geanders/hurricaneexposure/README.md

 In functions throughout the `hurricaneexposure` package, storms are identified based on their name and year (e.g., Hurricane Floyd in 1999 is identified as “Floyd-1999”).
-Note that a few storms satisfied the criteria to be included in the data but were unnamed (e.g., “Notnamed” in 1991, “Subtrop” in 1997, etc.).
-These storms are identified in functions in the `hurricaneexposure` package based on the identifying name listed in the above table (e.g., “Notnamed-1991”, “Td08-2016”), although for some research projects you may want to consider excluding these unnamed storms from the analysis.
+Note that a few storms satisfied the criteria to be included in the data but were unnamed (e.g., “AL13” in 1988).
+These storms are identified in functions in the `hurricaneexposure` package based on the identifying name listed in the above table, which is based on the first four characters of the storm’s US ATCF code for the storm.
+For some research projects, however, you may want to consider excluding these unnamed storms from the analysis.

 ## Mapping hurricane exposure